 DBT Survey Responsibilities

 The DBT shall submit all survey data using ODOT’s standard field codes and ODOT’s standard mapping codes.
 Reduced point data, in comma delimited ASCII text format, will be provided for all surveyed points.
 This data will include: point number, North (y) coordinate, East (x) coordinate, elevation and point ID.

-For projects with new/revised alignments, DBT may need to set new centerline/ROW monumentation.
-Optional text provided below.

 The DBT shall install all new centerline monuments, monument assemblies, and reference monuments, as required, in accordance C&MS 623 and the ODOT Real Estate Policies and Procedures manuals.
 If applicable, the DBT shall set ROW monuments for parcels being acquired for the Project Right of Way.
 Monuments on Department-maintained facilities shall be furnished and installed in accordance with Department standards.